Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics: DATASET DESCRIPTION

-The datasets used in this study consist of DigiOccupancy maps recorded during the 2018 (part of Run2) and 2022 (part of Run3) proton-proton collision data-taking campaigns at the CMS experiment.
-The 2018 dataset represents a small subset of all data recorded by the detector that year, comprising 6 runs collected over a 21-day period (an average of 3.5 days between runs).
-Similarly, the 2022 dataset is a limited selection of 20 runs spanning a 139-day period (an average of approximately one week between runs).
-Each DigiOccupancy map is partitioned into 3D spatial coordinates denoted by $i\eta\in[-32,32]$, $i\phi\in[1,72]$, and $depth\in[1,7]$.
-Here, $i\eta$ is proportional to the pseudorapidity ($\eta$) which represents the angle relative to the beamline, $i\phi$ is proportional to the azimuthal angle ($\phi$), and $depth$ is approximately the segmented radial component within the HCAL (see Fig.~\ref{fig:HCAL_Cross_Section}).
-A mask was applied over the datasets so that only the HE portion of the HCAL sub-detector was considered.
-The relevancy of using these two years of data is that they contain what will be referred to as \textit{small shifts} in the data distribution, as well as \textit{large shifts} in the data distributions.
-Small shifts in the datasets can be observed in Fig.~\ref{fig:Avg_DigiOccupancy}, which shows the \textit{mean DigiOccupancy} value across the entire HE on a per-LS basis.
+These datasets exhibit both \textit{small shifts} and \textit{large shifts} in the data distributions.
+Small shifts can be observed in Fig.~\ref{fig:Avg_DigiOccupancy}, which shows the \textit{mean DigiOccupancy} value across the entire HE on a per-LS basis.
 The mean DigiOccupancy decreases during the duration of individual runs due to a decrease in the instantaneous luminosity resulting from the many particle interactions that occur~\cite{LHCDesignReport}.
-The instantaneous luminosity is a function of the collision rate of protons, which decreases as the collisions slowly deplete the total number of protons within each proton bunch that collides.
 Further shifts are observed to occur between runs, as well as between years, caused by changing machine parameters.
 For instance, there is an approximately 60\% reduction in the mean DigiOccupancy value between the final run considered in the 2018 dataset (RunID 325170), and the first run considered in the 2022 dataset (RunID 355456), and an approximately 188\% increase between the first run considered in the 2022 dataset (RunID 355456) and the final run considered in the 2022 dataset (RunID 362760).
 As will be further discussed and demonstrated in Sec.~\ref{sec:results}, these small shifts accrue over time and become sufficient to degrade the performance of ML-based DQM models that have been trained on static datasets and which do not employ CML techniques.